 Casual or Student Hourly jobs will automatically terminate after 6 months of timesheet inactivity.
 However if a department wishes to terminate a casual job record before the six month auto term process is run, they can submit a Job Termination Request form to terminate the casual job record.
 A Job Termination request form is not required, unless a department is terminating a job prior to six months of timesheet activity.

 Managers are accountable to ensure employees are terminated in a timely manner.
 To minimize any financial or reputational risks, the termination form must be submitted at least four business days prior to the last day worked.
-Submitting an Access Removal Form is another critical step to help protect the university’s information security.
-The access removal form can be completed in advance of the employee’s termination date.

 In addition to the online termination request form, managers and employees should complete their applicable offboarding checklists, even when the employee is transferring somewhere else in the university.